konradjk/loftee/README.md

 - PHYLOCSF_TOO_SHORT
 The LoF falls in an exon that was too short to determine conservation status.

+- NON_DONOR_DISRUPTING

+An essential splice donor variant’s DISRUPTION_PROB fails to exceed the donor_disruption_cutoff.

+- NON_ACCEPTOR_DISRUPTING

+An essential splice acceptor variant’s DISRUPTION_PROB fails to exceed the acceptor_disruption_cutoff.

+- RESCUE_DONOR

+A splice donor-disrupting variant (either essential or extended with sufficient DONOR_DISRUPTION_PROB) is rescued by an alternative splice site (less than max_scan_distance bp away) with an MES score above donor_rescue_cutoff.
+The variant in question, which was formerly determined to disrupt an existing splice site, gets downgraded to an LC LoF.

+- RESCUE_ACCEPTOR

+Ditto for splice acceptor-disruptinv variants.

 Special thanks to Monkol Lek for the initial implementation of the software and developing many of these filters.